 Can I take my pre-pharmacy courses at another school and apply for transfer to URI?

 Yes, but space is very limited.
 The requirements for transfer students can be found on the Admissions website (www.uri.edu/admission).

 Can I take courses off campus that are part of my pre-pharmacy and general education work?

-A limited number of courses can be taken off campus, with prior approval from the department chair.
+A limited number of courses can be taken off campus.
+Contact the Office of Student Affairs to check which courses provide URI transfer credit.
 It must be understood that you must get a C or better, and that you will only get the credits.
 The grade does not transfer back into your URI QPA.